-In view of the Board of Directors' executive role in the governance of the Bank it is appropriate, and conducive to successful operation, that the members of the Board of Directors also have a personal interest in ensuring the Company's profitable operation.
-Therefore the members of the Board of Directors also participate in the share option scheme approved by the General Meeting.
-However, this prevents them from comprehensively fulfilling the statutory criteria for independence.
-Nonetheless, in view of the fact that the Board of Directors also has an important role in overseeing the work of management, it is consequential that the Board of Directors, by principle, has a majority of non-executive members.
-The makeup of the Board of Directors ensures that professional expertise, experience, and a degree of impartiality that exceeds the above-mentioned independence requirement, are brought to bear in equal measure in the decision-making processes.
+The Board of Directors has an executive role in the governance of the Bank, so it is appropriate and conducive to successful operation if the board members have a personal stake in ensuring the Company's profitable operation.
+However, the remuneration of the members of the Board of Directors is not tied to whether or not the Company was profitable, thus enabling them to comply fully with the statutory criteria for independence.
+Moreover, since the Board of Directors also has an important role in overseeing the work of the management, it is consequential that the Board of Directors, by principle, has a majority of non-executive members.
+The makeup of the Board of Directors ensures that professional expertise, experience, and a degree of impartiality that goes beyond the above-mentioned independence requirement, are brought to bear in equal measure in the decision-making processes.